Do All Things with Love

 gender pronouns : [ HE & they ]

-Z Bell (gender pronouns : they/them & he/him) is Bright and Lovely and does not give all the credit to the sun.
+Z Bell (gender pronouns : he & they) is Bright and Lovely and does not give all the credit to the sun.
 Their writing invites a collective witnessing of experiences that hurt so much, they demand growth in spirit and in heart.
 The promise of rhythm and lyric in Z’s poetry gives readers permission to believe in alchemy, too.
 Their music tells a story about a Black, transMasculine, disabled, queer femmeBoi who sometimes gives himself space to admit his own magic.
 Z has written, designed and self-published four zine-length collections of poetry : Drop The Beat - We Gettin Free, HeartRot, CloudLight and Pull.
 They perform hip-hop and acoustic guitar sets in which they rap about being a Sad Boi and sing about having a pendulum-heart.
 Being in the dead-parents-club gives Z charge for celebrating their deep resilient power and for curating an intentional love legacy.
 Complex trauma, unapologetic play, divine pleasure and dimensional healing are all ingredients in Z’s work that look like prayer and wisdom on the page and a firecracker of vulnerable self-determination on the stage.

 This hip-hop femmeBoi enjoys eating ginger, playing in lush grass and dancing at the cookout.
 They currently live in The Bronx, NY.

 Z has studied as a poet at the Kettle Pond writing conference.
 They have performed for a crowd of 400 people in opening up for charting hip-hop artist Princess Nokia, and have graced the stage at multiple local venues including but not limited to The StateHouse, Literary Happy Hour, RnB Wednesdays at Terminal 110 and CafeNine.